smartnathan/fixas-lab/README.md

 ## Fixas Lab Banking Application

-Fixas Lab is simple based banking application, whose API layers is developed using Laravel and Passport for Authenticcation.
+Fixas Lab is a simple banking application, whose API layers is developed using Laravel and Passport for Authenticcation.

 ## Installation guide